 Some of Andrew’s notable credits include starring opposite Uma Thurman in THE GIFT’ as Reggie in the Blumhouse horror anthology HOLIDAYS, starring in the web-series THE DIVISION , the cult comedy ROCK JOCKS , recurring role’s on Magic City, Reno 911!, ER and guest appearances on NCIS, NCIS:LA, Criminal Minds, Leverage to name a few.

 Andrew also lent his voiceover talents to some of the most successful video games of all time including Johnny Cage in Mortal Kombat X, Josh Birk/Nyte Blayde in Saint’s Row 3-4 and Doc in Star Wars: The Old Republic to name a few.

-In 2016, Andrew realized that continuing to avoid his passion for filmmaking was no longer a “healthy option” for himself or his family and re-directed his focus.
-He began by penning his baby: a modern-day Back to the Future called The McCauliffe Equation which he’d been sitting on for over a decade.
-Later that year, a friend’s random Facebook post inspired him to write, produce, act and direct an extremely ambitious comedic, sci-fi adventure short film called The 716th.
-With only a 10K production budget to work with, Andrew ended up having to not only edit the film but take on the production design and art direction as well (designing and creating all the props, drawing the storyboards and building the majority of the film’s costumes and sets himself).
+In 2017, Andrew decided to get back behind the camera after a friend’s random Facebook post inspired him to write, produce, act, edit and direct an extremely ambitious comedic sci-fi adventure short film called The 716th.
+With only a 10K production budget, Andrew had to also take on the production design and art direction duties: drawing the films storyboards, creating the props and building the majority of the film’s costumes and sets).